Exploring Speech Foundation Models for Speaker Diarization Across Lifespan: Results and Analysis

 \subsection{Results from Domain Adaptation}

 Figure~\ref{fig:domain_adapt} shows DER after domain adaptation on SeniorTalk and Playlogue, compared to the multi-age joint training results in Table~\ref{tab:in_domain_results}.
 Domain adaptation yields clear additional gains for Whisper-Medium.
 Under both 8s and 16s windows, it consistently outperforms WavLM-DiariZen, with especially large improvements on Playlogue.
-With a 16s window, Whisper-Medium achieves the lowest DER on both datasets, underscoring its stronger adaptation capability.
-This indicates that explicitly adapting to the target age distribution is more effective than relying solely on joint training across heterogeneous datasets.
+With a 16s window, Whisper-Medium achieves the lowest DER on both datasets.
+This indicates that explicitly adapting to the target age distribution is more effective than relying on joint training across heterogeneous datasets.
 In contrast, WavLM-Diarizen shows limited performance gains compared to the in-domain fine-tuning.

 We reason that this is because Whisper is pre-trained on larger-scale and diverse speech corpora, providing rich acoustic and linguistic representations that can be effectively specialized for target age groups.
-In contrast, although WavLM-DiariZen benefits from extensive speaker diarization training, its diarization components are primarily optimized on adult-dominant corpora, and the underlying WavLM representations are less exposed to age-diverse speech.
+In contrast, although WavLM-DiariZen benefits from extensive speaker diarization training, its diarization components are primarily optimized on adult corpora, and the underlying WavLM representations are less exposed to age-diverse speech.
 This may limit its flexibility when adapting to substantially different age distributions.